-- 20 While the elevated but incised landscapes of mountain belts testify to the cumulated actions of tectonics, erosion and climate, unravelling how these processes act and interact to shape the Earth's surface remains one of the most challenging issues in Earth Sciences (e.g. Molnar & England, 1990; Willett, 1999; Whipple, 2009; Steer et al., 2014; Croissant et al., 2019).
-Numerical models have been pivotal to understanding how topography and erosion respond to spatial and temporal changes in climate and tectonics (e.g. Howard et al., 1994; Whipple & Tucker, 1999; Tucker & Whipple, 2002; Carretier & Lucazeau, - 25 2005; Thieulot et al., 2014; Croissant et al., 2017).
-At the mountain-scale, numerical models generally account for geomorphological processes using effective and reduced-complexity erosion laws such as the stream power incision model (SPIM) for rivers (e.g. Howard et al., 1994) and diffusion for hillslopes (e.g. Roering et al., 1999).
-In particular, the SPIM is popular in landscape evolution models (LEM) as its physical expression resolves to a non-linear kinematic wave equation, which offers simple finite difference or finite volume solutions in 1 and 2 D (e.g. Pelletier, 2008; Braun & Willett, 2013; - 30 Campforts & Govers, 2015; Campforts et al., 2017).
-Despite these benefits, these numerical solutions have several drawbacks:

-1) their stability or consistency requires the use of a small time step that must respect the Courant condition, i.e. that an erosional wave cannot travel over a distance greater than one or a few node spacing during one time step; 2) and they are prone to numerical diffusion and therefore only offer approximate solutions.
-2D Numerical schemes have recently been developed to reduce the time-step dependency to grid spacing (Braun & Willett, 2013) or numerical diffusion (Campforts & Govers,
+While the elevated but incised landscapes of mountain belts testify to the cumulated actions of tectonics, erosion and climate, unravelling how these processes act and interact to shape the Earth's surface remains one of the most challenging issues in Earth sciences (e.g. Molnar and England, 1990; Willett, 1999; Whipple, 2009; Steer et al., 2014; Croissant et al., 2019).
+Numerical models have been pivotal to understanding how topography and erosion respond to spatial and temporal changes in climate and tectonics (e.g. Howard et al., 1994; Whipple and Tucker, 1999; Tucker and Whipple, 2002; Carretier and Lucazeau, 2005; Thieulot et al., 2014; Croissant et al., 2017).
+At the mountain scale, numerical models generally account for geomorphological processes using effective and reduced-complexity erosion laws such as the stream power incision model (SPIM) for rivers (e.g. Howard et al., 1994) and diffusion for hillslopes (e.g. Roering et al., 1999).
+In particular, the SPIM is popular in landscape evolution models (LEMs) as its physical expression resolves to a non-linear kinematic wave equation, which offers simple finite-difference or finite-volume solutions in 1 and 2D (e.g. Pelletier, 2008; Braun and Willett, 2013; Campforts and Govers, 2015; Campforts et al., 2017).
+Despite these benefits, these numerical solutions have several drawbacks: (1) their stability or consistency requires the use of a small time step that must respect the Courant condition, i.e. that an erosional wave cannot travel over a distance greater than one or a few node spacings during one time step, and (2) they are prone to numerical diffusion and therefore only offer approximate solutions.
+Numerical schemes in 2D have recently been developed to reduce the time-step dependency on grid spacing (Braun and Willett, 2013) or numerical diffusion (Campforts and Govers, 2015).
+In 1D, evolution of river profiles can be derived using analytical solutions determined by the method of the characteristics (Luke, 1972, 1974, 1976; Weissel and Seidl, 1998; Whipple and Tucker, 1999; Lavé, 2005; Pritchard et al., 2009; Royden and Taylor Perron, 2013).
+These solutions have been successfully used in formal inversion of river profiles (Goren et al., 2014a; Fox et al., 2014; Goren, 2016), but they have been largely ignored in forward landscape evolution models, despite their inherent exact accuracy.
+This likely results from the apparent absence of an analytical solution in 2D.

-- 5 2015).
-In 1D, evolution of river profiles can be derived using analytical solutions determined by the method of the characteristics (Luke, 1972, 1974, 1976; Weissel & Seidl, 1998; Whipple & Tucker, 1999; Lavé, 2005; Pritchard, 2009; Royden & Perron 2013).
-These solutions have been successfully used in formal inversion of river profiles (Goren et al., 2014a; Fox et al., 2014; Goren, 2016), but have been largely ignored in forward landscape evolution models, despite their inherent exact accuracy.
-This likely results from the apparent absence of analytical solution in 2D. - In this study, I extend the applicability of these 1D analytical solutions to 2D problems by developing a new type of landscape evolution model based on analytical solutions.
-I first demonstrate how this model, that I refer to as Salève, can be used to compute in a single time step a steady-state topography in 2D.
+In this study, I extend the applicability of these 1D analytical solutions to 2D problems by developing a new type of landscape evolution model based on analytical solutions.
+I first demonstrate how this model, that I refer to as Salève, can be used to compute - in a single time step - a steadystate topography in 2D.
 I then develop a dynamic version of Salève to solve for transient landscape changes under heterogeneous or time-variable uplift.
 Last, I demonstrate the ability of Salève to accurately model the propagation of knickpoints in LEMs and to account for river, colluvial and hillslope erosion.

-15 2 From a 1D to a 2D analytical solution to the stream power law
+2 From a 1D to a 2D analytical solution to the stream power law